-Things People Should Know Before Fostering A Pet
+Things People Should Know Before Fostering a Dog

 What should potential foster parents know?